SummerBootFramework/jExpress/README.md

 - To solve the performance bottleneck of traditional multi-threading mode at I/O layer

-- Quickly develop a RESTful Web Services with JAX-RS
+- Quickly develop a RESTful Web Services with JAX-RS with minimal code required